brianfrankcooper/YCSB/mongodb/README.md

   - Default value of database is `ycsb`

 - `mongodb.batchsize`
-  - Useful for the insert workload as it will submit the inserts in batches inproving throughput.
+  - Useful for the insert workload as it will submit the inserts in batches improving throughput.
   - Default value is `1`.

 - `mongodb.upsert`